 Short afferent limb reconstruction with intact major papilla: Esophagectomy with gastric pull-up (Billroth I gastrectomy) does not involve substantial alteration of the afferent limb length; thus, ERCP can be performed with a conventional side-view duodenoscope.
 However, cannulation may be difficult because the anatomy is too straight and short, resulting in a very close space between the scope and papilla.

 Billroth II gastrectomy is a common procedure for treatment of gastric cancer and ulcer perforation.
 Various types of reconstruction can be performed, as shown in Figure 1.
 Each reconstruction technique involves a different length of and entry site for the afferent limb.
 In the antiperistaltic type, the afferent limb entry site is located near the lesser curvature (Figure 1A).
 In the isoperistaltic type, the entry site is located near the greater curvature (Figure 1B).
-The length of the afferent limb is approximately 30 to 40 cm in both techniques.
+The length of the afferent limb is approximately 30-40 cm in both techniques.
 In retrocolic reconstruction, however, the afferent limb is shorter than that in antecolic reconstruction, in which the afferent limb is approximately 50-80 cm (Figure 1C and D).
-Roux-en-Y reconstruction involves a long afferent limb of approximately 40 to 80 cm (Figure 1E).
+Roux-en-Y reconstruction involves a long afferent limb of approximately 40-80 cm (Figure 1E).
 Braun anastomosis is a modified operation to reduce bile reflux into the stomach, but it provides a more confusing endoscopic view of the entry site to access the afferent limb (Figure 1F).

 Short afferent limb reconstructions with biliopancreatoenteric anastomosis: Pancreaticoduodenectomy (Whipple’s operation) also has various reconstruction techniques (Figure 2).
-In the endoscopic view, the afferent limb entry site is commonly located at the 10-o’clock position relative to the gastrojejunostomy or duodenojejunostomy anastomosis.
-For Braun anastomosis (Figure 2C), the endoscopic view can involve either two-limb entry (side-to-end) or three-limb entry (side-to-side) depending on the type of anastomosis.
+In the endoscopic view, the afferent limb entry site is commonly located at the 10 o’clock position relative to the gastrojejunostomy or duodenojejunostomy anastomosis.
+For Braun anastomosis (Figure 2C), the endoscopic view can involve either two-limb entry (side-to-end) or three-limb entry (side-to-side), depending on the type of anastomosis.
 To identify the correct afferent limb, the surgeon should follow the bile-containing limb, the scar at the anastomosis, or the direction of peristalsis or go straight to the middle entrance in Braun anastomosis[1].

 Long afferent limb reconstructions with or without major papilla: In bariatric surgery, Roux-en-Y gastric bypass (RYGB) involves a long afferent limb of > 100, > 150, or even > 200 cm (Figure 3A).
 Such patients are at risk of developing biliary complications from postoperative formation of gallstones due to rapid weight loss with low incidence of these complications (7%-8%)[2].
 The therapeutic success rate of peroral endoscopic ERCP is very low (59%) using either a pediatric colonoscope or device-assisted ERCP because of adhesion formation, angulation of the jejunojejunal anastomosis, and figure-eight looping of the scope[3,4].
-New and challenging techniques in the performance of ERCP are endoscopic ultrasonography (EUS)-guided biliary drainage (EUS-BD) and laparoscopic-assisted transgastric ERCP (LA-ERCP), which have high success rates of 80% to 100%[5-7].
+New and challenging techniques in the performance of ERCP are endoscopic ultrasonography (EUS)-guided biliary drainage (EUS-BD) and laparoscopic-assisted transgastric ERCP (LA-ERCP), which have high success rates of 80%-100%[5-7].

 Liver transplantation in adults is usually performed in duct-to-duct or Roux-en-Y hepaticojejunostomy reconstruction with an intact stomach.
 No special caution is required in duct-to-duct reconstruction because no stomach or small bowel resection is performed; however, Roux-en-Y reconstruction involves a long afferent limb, as in RYGB (Figure 3B).